TIGER-AI-Lab/VLM2Vec/README.md

 ## How to run
-### Prerequisite
-Download the train and test datasets, unzip the image set of each dataset ([train](https://huggingface.co/datasets/TIGER-Lab/MMEB-train/tree/main/images_zip) and [test](https://huggingface.co/datasets/TIGER-Lab/MMEB-eval/tree/main/images_zip)), and place them in the same directory.

 ### Training

+Download the [train dataset](https://huggingface.co/datasets/TIGER-Lab/MMEB-train/tree/main/images_zip), unzip the image set of each dataset.
+Put these image folders under $TRAIN_DATA_DIR.

 For GPUs with small memory, use GradCache to reduce memory usage, i.e. setting small values to `--gc_q_chunk_size` and `--gc_p_chunk_size`.

 Use `--lora --lora_r 16` to enable LoRA tuning.